AlgoMaster Logo

 Intuition

 We can compress Approach 2 into a single pass without storing all group sizes.
-Maintain two variables: prevGroupSize (the size of the previous group) and currGroupSize (the size of the group we're currently building).
-Every time we transition from one character to another, the current group becomes the previous group, and we start a new current group.
+Maintain two variables: prevGroupSize (the size of the previous group) and currGroupSize (the size of the group currently being built).
+Every time the character changes, the current group becomes the previous group and a new current group starts at size 1.

 Algorithm